astralfrontier/creative-universe/content/blog/the-stars-are-right.md

 Recently, some positive encouragement motivated me to bring it back to life and try to get it ship-shape.

+You can try the Tabletop Simulator version of the game by subscribing to [Constellation Cards on Steam](https://steamcommunity.com/sharedfiles/filedetails/?id=3080002958).

 I want to talk about the technical aspects of how I created the cards in their current form, and what my next steps are for the game.